evilmachina/Tiny_LSM303_Full/README.md

 Written by Kevin Townsend for Adafruit Industries.
 BSD license, all text above must be included in any redistribution

+Modifyed by Marcus Olsson to be able to run on Adafruit GEMMA and TRINKET (Attiny85)

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_LSM303.
-Check that the Adafruit_LSM303 folder contains Adafruit_LSM303.cpp and Adafruit_LSM303.h
+To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_TinyLSM303.
+Check that the Adafruit_TinyLSM303 folder contains Adafruit_TinyLSM303.cpp and Adafruit_TinyLSM303.h

-Place the Adafruit_LSM303 library folder your *arduinosketchfolder*/libraries/ folder.
+Place the Adafruit_TinyLSM303 library folder your *arduinosketchfolder*/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.